 Also, if you hire a content writer on a full-time commitment, you have to make good use of their services.
 Companies that need to create and publish content with high involvement from other team members and stakeholders can gain more from hiring an in-house writer.

-In-house content writers can give you consistent quality if trained well.
+In-house content writers can give you consistent quality if trained well, so it is much easier to do with channel partner training software.
 They are always available for discussions and brainstorming, and have more accountability, being a part of your company.

 Here are a few pros and cons to consider when hiring in-house writers.